-A dominant dog poses special problems when training him.
-Your pet may show dog behavior problems like ignoring your commands, jumping on you, and making messes all over the house.
-Understanding canine behavior will help you and your dog work together, not against each other.
+Once they understand that they’re not the top dog in your home, you can start to break your dominant dog.
+A dominant dog poses unique set of problems when training and may show behavioral problems like ignoring your commands, jumping on you, and making messes all over the house.
+Understanding how their thinking process works will help you and your dog work together, not against each other.

 All dogs have their moments now and then.
 But if your canine companion does all or most of these things, you may be dealing with dominance issues: